Overview

 Frequently asked questions

-The plant is located on the R63 in Buffalo City Ward 36, Dimbaza, within the Amathole District Municipality, Eastern Cape, South Africa.
+The plant is located on R63 in Dimbaza, Buffalo City Ward 36, Amathole District Municipality, Eastern Cape, South Africa.

-The plant serves a population of 148 people, consistent with its role as a small-scale facility serving a police station and nearby area.
+The plant serves a small population of 148 people, primarily from the police station and surrounding area.

-The treated effluent is discharged into a local watercourse, likely a tributary of the Buffalo River, which flows to the Indian Ocean.
+The plant discharges treated effluent into a local watercourse that flows into the Buffalo River system, which ultimately reaches the Indian Ocean.

-The plant provides secondary treatment, which is the standard for small wastewater systems under South Africa's regulatory framework.
+The plant provides secondary treatment, which is standard for small facilities in South Africa and meets national effluent quality standards.